Trippeng/Quicky/docs/architecture.md

  - Playwright smoke: optional browser validation configured in `frontend/playwright.config.ts` with baseURL overridden via `BASE_URL`.
 Artifacts (trace/video) retained on failure or first retry.
 - Session Persistence:
   - On load: if access token missing, call `/auth/refresh`; if success, hydrate session; else route to `/login`

+### Phase 2 UI & Polling Behavior
+- Polling strategy:
+  - Chat: poll on load and every 5s when the Chat card/view is active; pause when inactive.
+  - Teams/Lists/Tasks: poll on load and every 30s when their respective cards/views are active; pause when inactive.
+  - Use `setInterval` with cleanup in React effects; tie to visibility/focus events to pause/resume.
+- Combined Login/Signup:
+  - Single page starting with header "Log in or Sign up".
+  - Email entry determines path: existing email → show password + OTP options under "Log in"; new email → show password + OTP options under "Sign up".
+- Mobile-first & desktop:
+  - Optimize touch targets, spacing, and one-column flows for mobile.
+  - Desktop adopts multi-column layouts with useful context (e.g., expanded dashboard cards, side-by-side details).
+- Chat UX:
+  - Chronological message list with author and timestamp; input area with send; placeholder buttons for voice notes and photo/doc attachments (non-functional in Phase 2).

 ### UI Stack Details
 - Tailwind CSS: utility-first for rapid responsive design.